yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/javascript-primer.md

 ## Returned value

-Returned value of a function is defined by a sentence beginning with `return`.
-Here, what we need to know it that the contents after the sentence beginning `return` in the function will not be executed.
+The returned value of a function is defined by a sentence beginning with `return`.
+Here, what we need to know is that the contents after the sentence beginning `return` in the function will not be executed.

 ```js
 myFunction = function (a) {